ryanopily/elan-2-refi/README.md

 # Elan-2-Refi
-This project attempts to convert ELAN EAF files to the REFI-QDA QDPX format.
+This project attempts to convert ELAN EAF files to the REFI-QDA QDPX format,
+so that data collected using ELAN can be used in other qualitative analysis software.

 ## Usage
 The refi.py file is the command-line script.
-You must provide the file path of the EAF file OR the folder it is contained in.

 USAGE:
-python refi.py -f {eaf file path} -o {qdpx archive name}
+python refi.py -f {eaf file input path} -o {qdpx archive output path}

 ARGUMENTS:
--f  path to EAF project file / folder
--o  name of QDPX archive that will be created
+-f  path to EAF project file / folder that the project is contained in -o  path of the QDPX archive that will be created

+EXAMPLE:
+python refi.py  -f C:\Users\ryanopily\ELAN-PROJECT\elan-project.eaf -o C:\Users\ryanopily\ELAN-PROJECT\elan-project.qdpx.

 ## Dependencies
 [pympi-ling](https://pypi.org/project/pympi-ling/)